 Confession: I’m a bit of a dork.

-So here we are… dark chocolate pound cake spiked cinnamon-vanilla coffee, and a splash of cinnamon roll coffee creamer (International Delights for the big win!)
+So here we are… dark chocolate pound cake spiked cinnamon-vanilla coffee, and a splash of cinnamon roll coffee creamer just for good measure.
+(International Delights for the big win!)

 I considered topping it with cream cheese frosting, but my famous 3-ingredient chocolate ganache was already made.
 Incidentally, if you haven’t made that recipe, you’ll flip when you see what I use instead of heaving whipping cream!